bespoke-silicon-group/bsg_bladerunner/README.md

 ## [Makefile](Makefile) targets

-* setup: Build all tools and perform all patching and updates necessary for cosimulation
+* `setup`: Build all tools and perform all patching and updates necessary for cosimulation

 * `setup-uw: Same as `setup` but clones bsg-cadenv to configure the